 The WCU Alumni Association is proud to announce it's partnership with PBC Guru to provide a book club to Alumni & Friends of WCU.
 Participation is free and entirely digital!
 Learn more

-The Advancement Office and College of Business are partnering to launch the P.A.W.S.
-(Professional Alumni Working with Students) Program.
+The Office of Advancement is partnering with various academic programs to launch the P.A.W.S.
+(Professional Alumni Working with Students) program.
 P.A.W.S. is a mentor program that will provide a valuable and meaningful experience for our alumni and students.
 LEARN MORE